With traditional sheet metalworking technologies, complexity equals cost.

-The geometric complexity and precision tolerances offered by photo etching make it not just a desirable manufacturing process but in some instances is the only technology suitable for extreme environment applications.
+The geometric complexity and precision tolerances offered by chemical etching make it not just a desirable manufacturing process, but in some instances the only technology suitable for extreme environment applications.

 The process comparison table below benchmarks some of the key criteria sought by design engineers when specifying both specialist and traditional sheet metalworking technologies and highlights where chemical etching is most suitable.

 Process comparison table